About the Program

 The UC California Naturalist Program is the hub of a collective impact network.
 We offer two certification courses: Climate Stewards (new in 2021) and California Naturalist (established in 2012).
 We work with over 56 partner organizations that deliver the courses and have certified a community of over 3800 participants.
 California Naturalists and Climate Stewards perform service in the areas of education and interpretation, stewardship, participatory science, environmental program support, community resilience, and environmental justice.
 To date, certified California Naturalists and Climate Stewards have volunteered over 230,000 hours, worth over $6.2 million dollars, in 51 of 58 counties in California.

 The California Naturalist Program promotes environmental literacy and stewardship through discovery and action.
-Many other states have similar naturalist programs, but this is the first statewide program in California.
-To become a certified California Naturalist, you will need to enroll in a 40+ hour course with one of our partner organizations.
+To become a certified California Naturalist or Climate Steward, participants need to enroll in a 40+ hour course with one of our partner organizations.

-Aspiring Naturalists enroll in a 40 hour course that combines classroom and field experience in science, problem-solving, communication training and community service.
+Courses combine classroom and field experience in science, problem-solving, communication training and community service.
 Students are taught by an instructor and team of experts who are affiliated with a local nature-based center or natural resource focused agency.
-Upon completing certification requirements, participants are eligible for four academic through UC Davis Extension for an additional nominal fee.
+Upon completing certification requirements, participants are eligible for four academic credits through UC Davis Extension for an additional nominal fee.

 - plant communities

-Once you are certified, you will have opportunities to volunteer all over the state with various federal, state, local and non profit organizations.
-Naturalists can get involved in many different kinds of activities:
+Once certified, Naturalists have opportunities to volunteer all over the state with various federal, state, local and non profit organizations.